 Employers can also assist those with childcare needs.
 Some already do so and offer flexible working or the option for employees to work from home.

 Flexible working has a range of benefits beyond simply giving parents more time with their children.
-For example, 70% of workers say that flexible working makes a job more attractive to them.
+For example, according to PowWowNow 70% of workers say that flexible working makes a job more attractive to them.

 The UK currently has a serious health problem.
 21% of men and 25% of women are inactive, meaning that they have not made any efforts at all to exercise.
 It’s no wonder obesity is rising and we’re seeing the associated health consequences.